Who We Are

 - Promoting sustainable use of groundwater and development of local water supplies.

 To become a world class leader in water management and environmental stewardship, including water quality, water-use efficiency, recycled water, and renewable energy, in order to enhance and preserve the quality of life throughout the region.

 Leading the way.
 Planning for the future.
 Protecting the resources of the communities we serve.
-The Inland Empire Utilities Agency is:
+The Inland Empire Utilities Agency is committed to:

-- Committed to applying ethical, fiscally responsible, transparent and environmentally sustainable principles to all aspects of business and organizational conduct.
+- Applying ethical, fiscally responsible, transparent and environmentally sustainable principles to all aspects of business and organizational conduct;

-- Working with integrity as one team, while celebrating the region’s diversity.
+- Working with integrity as one team, while celebrating the region’s diversity; and

 - Staying in the forefront of the industry through education, innovation, efficiency, and creativity.

 As a regional wastewater treatment agency, the Agency provides sewage utility services to seven contracting agencies under the Chino Basin Regional Sewage Service Contract: the cities of Chino, Chino Hills, Fontana, Montclair, Ontario, Upland, and Cucamonga Valley Water District (CVWD) in the city of Rancho Cucamonga.

 In addition to the contracting agencies, the Agency provides wholesale imported water from MWD to nine retail agencies: the cities of Chino, Chino Hills, Ontario, Upland, CVWD in the city of Rancho Cucamonga, Fontana Water Company in the city of Fontana, Monte Vista Water District (MVWD) in the city of Montclair, San Antonio Water Company in the city of Upland, and West Valley Water District in the city of Rialto.

 - Cucamonga Valley Water District (CVWD)